 Ben’s Movie Pick: The Scream Quadrilogy – In my opinion, legendary horror maestro Wes Craven’s Scream franchise is one of the all-around highest quality series in the genre.
 Even the weakest link, Scream 3, which admittedly devolves into what its predecessors and successor critique, is still a decent film with enough charm, wit, and fun cast members to make it an entertaining and worthwhile watch.
 The other entries in the quadrilogy, Scream, Scream 2, and Scream 4 are all exceptional meta slashers that point out the tropes and formulas of other horror films, all the while constantly scaring and surprising you.
 I’d also put the opening scenes of Scream and Scream 4 among the best in film, horror or otherwise, and the Scream 4’s first few minutes are amazingly memorable as well.
 Here’s hoping the upcoming Scream 5 doesn’t lower the franchise’s average.

 Ben’s Movie Pick: Spirited Away – What’s there to say about this Miyazaki masterpiece that hasn’t been said already?
 The whimsical and dark story introduces you to a truly unique world that’s full of memorable, lovable characters.
-A brilliant score adds to the film’s fantastical nature and greatly heightens any moments of tension, grandeur, or emotion.
+A brilliant score adds to the film’s fantastical nature and greatly heightens every moment of tension, grandeur, or emotion.
 You can see the love and care put into the wondrous, breathtaking animation in virtually every single frame.
 There’s all of that, and somehow it’s barely aged at all in nearly two decades.
 Not only is Spirited Away still one of the most impressive and important animated films of all time, but it just so happens to be my personal favorite.